Tyronita/Fraud-Detection/README.md

 5. Navigate to the directory where you cloned the repository using "cd ...\Fraud Detection\Web App"

 6. Activate the virtual environment using the command: "env\Scripts\activate".
-   If this fails pip install the following packages:
+   If this fails pip install the following packages: <br>
    **numpy, matplotlib, seaborn, pandas, time, BytesIO**

 8. Launch the webapp with "python app.py".